 How can I help?

 - Do your part.
-Society breaks down when we stop working together and give up on our problems.
+Society breaks down when we give up on our problems.
 Visit the Get Involved page and find something you care about.

 - Share the Plural of You.
-Ever heard of a veterinary social worker?
-What about the sober gym in Salt Lake City or the artist who makes sculptures of hugs?
+Ever heard of dialogue journalism?
+What about the researcher promoting compassion in our workplaces or the artist who makes sculptures of hugs?
 Tell someone!

 - Subscribe.
 Subscribing will help podcast app developers and other listeners notice the Plural of You.
 Choose a free option.

 - Support other podcasts.
-You can find a few recommendations on the Resources page.
+Check the Resources page for recommendations.